Leave this site safely

 If you are a protected tenant and follow the rules to end your lease or rental agreement, your landlord can’t give you a bad credit report, a bad character reference, or charge you extra fees.

 Yes.
-If you are a protected tenant, you can re-key the lock you have it replaced with a new one.
-You must tell your landlord you are doing this and you have to pay for it.
-If your landlord asks you for a copy of the new key, you have to give them one.
+If you are a protected tenant, you can re-key the lock you have or have it replaced with a new one.
+You must tell your landlord you are doing this.
+You have to pay for it.
+If your landlord asks you for a copy of the new key, you do have to give them one.

 The landlord can: